marksibrahim/musings/_posts/2015-10-20-binary-search-in-python.md

 right sections of the phone book.
 We collect the phone number of the person using the index in our **phone_numbers** blist.

-Compared to a for loop, binary search is much more efficient---in terms of complexity binary search is in **O(log n)**.
+Compared to a for loop, binary search is much more efficient.
+In terms of complexity binary search is in **O(log n)**---in a worst and average case.

 The phone book example is a nice illustration of binary search, but isn't the best solution to the problem.
 Instead, it's much more simple and efficient